 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Second Supplementary Agreement shall operate and take effect notwithstanding any other Act or law.

-[Section 4B inserted by No. 15 of 1990 s.
+[Section 4B inserted: No. 15 of 1990 s.
 5.]

 4C.
 Seventh Supplementary Agreement ratified and implementation authorised